S-M-ZUBAYER/SSS-Shop-/README.md

-# Cricket Lover
+# SSS Shop
-This site will help the crazy cricket lover to got the cricket instruments with low price..
-[Cricket Lover](https://cricket-lover-52a96.web.app/).
+This site will help the shopping lover to got the products with low price..
+[SSS Shop](https://sss-shop-9004.netlify.app//).

 ##  Project Description

-* In this website All cricket instruments seller can easily sell their products.
+* In this website All seller can easily sell their products.
-* In this website All crazy cricket lover can easily buy their products.
+* In this website All shopping lover can easily buy their products.
-* Seller can easily add their products and advertise their new collection in home page.
+* Seller can easily add their products and advertise their collection in home page.
 * Buyer can easily chose any product and buy their necessary products.
 * Admin can monitoring this site , he has the ability to verify the seller and able delete the seller and buyer account.
 * This ia a single page application.